wolfpackmars2/moneyguru/README.md

 Then, you have to make sure that your system has its "non-pip-installable" prerequisites installed:

 * All systems: [Python 3.4+][python]
 * Mac OS X: 10.7+ with XCode command line tools.
+Python needs to be compiled with the `-framework` option.
 * Windows: Visual Studio 2010, [PyQt 5.4+][pyqt], [cx_Freeze][cxfreeze] and
   [Advanced Installer][advinst] (you only need the last two if you want to create an installer)